ShortySE/Python-Text-Editor/README.md

 Known issues:
 1) There is an issue with the indentation being messed up after writing to and already open file.
 This will be fixed in the coming days
 2) The UI feels a little old school but will be updated to have a more classy and modern look in the coming days

+Note that this is just a prototype for a text and code editor that will be written entirely using C++ and the Windows native Win32 API.
+The project will begin soon after this one is complete